 Where Italy is concerned, cultural behavior varies based on territory.
-Italians are quite famous for being effusive talkers that use hand gestures to underline most statements, but even these can change depending on which part of the country we are in: accent, tone of voice and gestures can all vary depending on which part of Italy you're visiting.
+Italians are quite famous for being effusive talkers, keen on using hand gestures to underline their expressions and thoughts.
+Even these, though, can change depending on which part of the country we are in: accent, tone of voice and gestures can all vary depending on which part of Italy you are visiting.

 If you go to Italy, be prepared to find differences in the way people communicate depending on their area of origin.
 For instance, most Northeners speak slower and in lower tones in comparison to their louder, Southern counterparts.
 Despite these differences, Italians in general are known for their particular way of communicating and interacting, something that is particularly true in the South.
 While in Italy, don’t be alarmed if you notice people waving their hands and exchanging vigorous hand gestures while speaking to one another: these are just examples of classic Italian non-verbal communication.

 But why do Italians like using their hands when speaking so much?

 Gestures, words and the world of Italian communication